 Painting skirting boards in a carpeted or hardwood floor room can breathe new life into a tired looking space.
 If yours are looking lacklustre and in need of a fresh coat of classic white, grey or another coloured paint, you can rest assured that this is a simple DIY job that's not as messy or as awkward as you might think...

-A surefire way of polishing them up when a regular clean won't get rid of dirty marks and chipped paint, do this decorating task at least every couple of years to keep your home looking smart – more especially if you are thinking of selling your house.
+A surefire way of polishing them up when a regular clean won't get rid of dirty marks and chipped paint, learn how to paint skirting boards and do this decorating task at least every couple of years to keep your home looking smart – more especially if you are thinking of selling your house...

 - How to fit skirting boards – just in case